English Learning Strands

 Organisation of Learning and Teaching

-The English Curriculum is delivered mainly using CLPE’s Power of Reading scheme and The Literacy Tree planning sequences.
+The English Curriculum is delivered mainly using The Literacy Tree planning sequences and CLPE materials.
 These schemes ensure children’s engagement with a culturally rich and diverse range of books and reading material whilst building pleasure and interest.

 Literacy skills are practised and applied in context throughout work across the whole curriculum.
 Daily basic skills sessions (handwriting, grammar and punctuation, phonics/spelling and reading comprehension) take place daily and precede each literacy session.